Security Audit

 Astra's Pentest Suite

-This commercial tool can carry out compliances and vulnerability scans comprehensively listing out the areas that are non-compliant or vulnerable according to their CVSS scores for quick remediation.
+This commercial tool can carry out compliance and vulnerability scans comprehensively listing out the areas that are non-compliant or vulnerable according to their CVSS scores for quick remediation.

 Automated vulnerability scans